lucianoambrosini/AToolkitDpt/README.md

 **This Module will be part of Ambrosinus-Toolkit v1.1.9/1.2.0**

-This is a Python package for the DPT component/s included in the Ambrosinus-Toolkit a Grasshopper Plugin.
+This is a Python package for the "DPTto3D" component included in the Ambrosinus-Toolkit a Grasshopper Plugin.

 *All credit to each author that developed these Midas scripts.*